cex-io-exchange/cexio-exchange-plus/README.md

 Available client options described below, they all are optional:

-- `wsReplyTimeout` _integer_ - Request timeout in milliseconds, default is 30000.
+- `wsReplyTimeout` _integer_ - Request timeout in milliseconds.
+Default is 30000.
-- `rejectUnauthorized` _boolean_ - This option useful when you test demo env, default is true.
+- `rejectUnauthorized` _boolean_ - This option useful when you test demo env.
+Default is true.
-- `host` _string_ - Can be changed to test your bot on demo environment. default is 'wss://api.plus.cex.io/'
+- `host` _string_ - Can be changed to test your bot on demo environment.
+Default is 'wss://api.plus.cex.io/'
+- `apiUrlPublic` _string_ - Use a concrete url for public API calls.
+This option overrides `host` value.
+Default is 'https://api.plus.cex.io/rest-public/'
+- `apiUrl` _string_ - Use a concrete url for private API calls.
+This option overrides `host` value.
+Default is 'https://api.plus.cex.io/rest/'

 ### Call Private actions